vivid-planet/duckcast/README.md

 duckcast
 ========

-Duckcast

-Node application to stream websites to multiple browsers
+Node application to stream websites to multiple browsers and mobile devices

 Requires Node ~0.10.x and NPM (Node Package Manager)